 That being said, the design of a PWM compressor is deeply complex.

-In order to control the amount of compression, a pulse width modulator circuit must convert the control voltage/sidechain into this variable-width on-off switch.
+A pulse width modulator circuit must convert the control voltage/sidechain into this variable-width on-off switch to control the amount of compression.

 On top of that, the pulse width modulator must be designed to read the control voltage/sidechain according to the typical compressor parameters.
 These parameters include the following (I’ve provided links to in-depth articles on each control):